-Most applicants must take the Law School Admission Test (LSAT), which is given four times a year at test centers locally, throughout the U.S. and in many foreign countries.
+Most applicants must take the Law School Admission Test (LSAT), which is given four times a year at test centers locally, throughout the U.S., and in many foreign countries.
 Individuals who have previously passed the LSAT may not be required to retake the exam providing that their scores are sufficiently current, acceptable and obtainable from Law Services.
 Applicants may submit their admission materials through the Credential Assembly Service (CAS) of LSAC, but it is not required.
-The San Francisco Law School Code is 4712.
+Further LSAT information can be obtained at www.lsac.org.

 Upon approval, for qualified applicants, the LSAT requirement may be waived by San Francisco Law School.